-- By some distance the nation's favourite Pear tree.
-Quite probably a contender for favourite fruit tree to.
+- By some distance the nation's favourite Pear tree - probably a contender for favourite fruit tree too!

 - A very good performer in the UK climate, you can be assured of large crops of large, rounded pears